addegbenga/rust-projects/README.md

-Perfect — then we can frame it as a **personal learning roadmap** rather than a team/project repo.
-I can tweak it slightly so it reads like a study plan for you, while keeping all the concepts and projects clear.

-Here’s a personalized version:

----

 # 🦀 My Rust Learning Roadmap

 This roadmap is my personal plan to learn Rust step by step.
 Each stage focuses on specific Rust concepts, and each project helps me practice them in a hands-on way.